missystar/Went/Glossary-of-Terms.md

 #### Triangulation

->Q: How does the pinpointing of mobile users work, and just how accurate is it?
+* How does the pinpointing of mobile users work, and just how accurate is it?

 >There are two methods for pinpointing the location of cell phone users.
 Cell phones equipped with Global Positioning System (GPS) capability, use signals from satellites to pinpoint location very accurately.
 The second, and less-accurate method is often called “Cell Tower Triangulation”, referring to how the cell towers which receive a phone’s signal may be used to calculate its geophysical location.
 According to some industry research estimates, only about 11% of phones manufactured this year will have the GPS capability, so the remaining 89% of phones without GPS would have to depend upon “Cell Tower Triangulation” in order to disclose geolocation data for applications.

->Q: Just what is Cell Tower Triangulation?
+* Just what is Cell Tower Triangulation?

 >In a best-case-scenario, a cell phone's signal may be picked up by three or more cell towers, enabling the "triangulation" to work.
 From a geometric/mathematical standpoint, if you have the distance to an item from each of three distinct points, you can compute the approximate location of that item in relation to the three reference points.
-This geometric calculation applies in the case of cell phones, since we know the locations of the cell towers which receive the phone's signal, and we can estimate the distance of the phone from each of those antennae towers, based upon the lag time between when the tower sends a ping to the phone and receives the answering ping back.
+This geometric calculation applies in the case of cell phones, since we know the locations of the cell towers which receive the phone's signal, and we can estimate the distance of the phone from each of those antennae towers, based upon the lag time between the towers ping sent to the phone and the answering ping back.

 >In many cases, there may actually be more than three cell towers receiving a phone’s signal, allowing for even greater degrees of accuracy (although the term “triangulation” isn’t really correct if you’re using more than three reference points).
 In densely developed, urban areas, the accuracy of cell phone pinpointing is considered to be very high because there are typically more cell towers with their signal coverage areas overlapping.
 In cases where a cell user is inside large structures or underground, cell tower triangulation may be the only location pinpointing method since GPS signal may not be available.